prashantasdeveloper/docuhost/docs/api.entities.Asset.Permissions.Permissions.md

 Invite an Identity to be an agent with permissions over this Asset

+**`Note`**

-**`note`** this will create an [Authorization Request](../wiki/api.entities.AuthorizationRequest.AuthorizationRequest) which has to be accepted by the `target` Identity.
+ this will create an AuthorizationRequest | Authorization Request which has to be accepted by the `target` Identity.
-  An [Account](../wiki/api.entities.Account.Account) or [Identity](../wiki/api.entities.Identity.Identity) can fetch its pending Authorization Requests by calling [authorizations.getReceived](../wiki/api.entities.common.namespaces.Authorizations.Authorizations#getreceived).
+  An Account or Identity can fetch its pending Authorization Requests by calling Authorizations.getReceived | authorizations.getReceived.
-  Also, an Account or Identity can directly fetch the details of an Authorization Request by calling [authorizations.getOne](../wiki/api.entities.common.namespaces.Authorizations.Authorizations#getone)
+  Also, an Account or Identity can directly fetch the details of an Authorization Request by calling Authorizations.getOne | authorizations.getOne

+**`Note`**

-**`note`** this method is of type [ProcedureMethod](../wiki/types.ProcedureMethod), which means you can call [inviteAgent.checkAuthorization](../wiki/types.ProcedureMethod#checkauthorization) on it to see whether the signing Account and Identity have the required roles and permissions to run it
+ this method is of type [ProcedureMethod](../wiki/types.ProcedureMethod), which means you can call [inviteAgent.checkAuthorization](../wiki/types.ProcedureMethod#checkauthorization) on it to see whether the signing Account and Identity have the required roles and permissions to run it

 #### Parameters